Recurse Center

 What does “relative quiet” mean?
 Not as quiet as a library (which aims for total silence) but quieter than the typical coffee shop.
 We’re all responsible for maintaining an appropriate volume: First by not being loud ourselves, and second by kindly letting others know when they’re being loud.

-The 4th floor will generally be the louder floor, as that’s where the kitchen and pairing stations are, so if you like more quiet, head to the 5th floor.
-And if you need a quieter space than that, there are side rooms where you close the door and do focused work.
+The 4th floor will generally be the louder floor, as that’s where the kitchen and pairing stations are.
+When you want more quiet, head to the 5th floor, where there are many more work tables where you can sit down and program.

 We expect all members of the community to take responsibility for their use of our space and share in its upkeep.
 For example, please: